ARGA123-cloude/Baileys/README.md

 ---

 For complete documentation, installation guides, and implementation examples, please visit the official repository and community forums.
-We continually update and improve OTAX Baileys to meet the needs of developers and users of modern WhatsApp automation solutions.
+We continually update and improve ARGA Baileys to meet the needs of developers and users of modern WhatsApp automation solutions.

-**Thank you for choosing OTAX Baileys as your WhatsApp automation solution!**
+**Thank you for choosing ARGA Baileys as your WhatsApp automation solution!**

 ---